filouDcode/filouDcode/README.md

 *  🎧   Listen to this track released on Beatport some years ago and titled 🔊 🔊 🔊 [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213)  🔊 🔊 🔊
 *  My first computer :desktop_computer: was a Commodore 64, and a few years later the BEAST Atari 1040ST :rofl:....... yea I'm that old :scream:

-* 🔥🔥🔥 I'm currently having some hard times on GNU/Linux and Fluter, actually I enjoy struggling with Github :octocat: and pretty much all the languages.
+* 🔥🔥🔥 I'm currently having some hard times on GNU/Linux and Fluter, actually I enjoy struggling 👊 with Github :octocat: and pretty much all languages.

 ### :ninja: Hard Skills